 EFFECTIVE DATE: Section 1 (Insurance Regulatory Fee), when it becomes law.
 Section 2 (Utilities Commission Fees), July 1, 2001.
 Section 3 (Non-resident Search Fee), January 1, 2002.
 Section 4 (IRC Update), subsection (b) is effective for taxable years beginning on or after January 1, 2002.
 The remainder of Section 4 is effective for taxable years beginning on or after January 1, 2001.
 Section 5 (Withholdings), subsection (c) becomes effective when the bill becomes law.
 The remainder of the section becomes effective January 1, 2002 and applies to payments of withheld income taxes made on or after that date.
 Section 6 (Sales and Utilities) becomes effective January 1, 2002 and applies to taxes levied on or after that date.
 Section 7 (Schools) is effective when it becomes law.
 Section 8 (Agency Fees) becomes effective when law.
 Section 9 (Community Colleges) becomes effective January 1, 2002.
-Section 10 (Butner) becomes effective with tax years beginning on or after July 1, 2001.
-Section 11 (Foreign Corporations) becomes effective when it becomes law.
-Section 12 (Labor), subsection (a) becomes effective October 1, 2001.
+Section 10 (Foreign Corporations) becomes effective when it becomes law.
+Section 11 (Labor), subsection (a) becomes effective October 1, 2001.
 The remainder of that section becomes effective when law.
-Section 13 (Franchise Tax) becomes effective when it becomes law.
-Section 14 (Sales Tax Distribution Acceleration) becomes effective July 1, 2003.
+Section 12 (Franchise Tax) becomes effective when it becomes law.
+Section 13 (Sales Tax Distribution Acceleration) becomes effective July 1, 2003.
+Section 14 (Prisons) becomes effective when law.